About Barbara Nolan

 (“Causer of Language Understanding”)

-Barbara particularly enjoys consulting with Native communities on the effective development of language nests, as well as training Nishnaabemwin speakers in methods of immersion instruction.
+Barbara particularly enjoys consulting with Native communities on the effective development of language nests and immersion programs, as well as training Nishnaabemwin speakers in methods of immersion instruction.